This 2012 Italian rodent study found that a common dietary supplement had rapid and lasting antidepressant effects:

 L-acetylcarnitine reversed the stress-induced underlying causes by acetylating histone proteins that control the transcription of the brain-derived neurotrophic factor (BDNF) and mGlu2 receptors in the hippocampus and prefrontal cortex.

-A commentary on this research, Next generation antidepressants, had a Figure 1 that showed possible mechanisms for the effects of L-acetylcarnitine.
+A commentary on this research, Next generation antidepressants, had the above graphic that showed possible mechanisms for the effects of L-acetylcarnitine.
 Epigenetic histone modifications seem to be more easily reversible than epigenetic DNA methylation.

 “Currently, depression is diagnosed only by its symptoms,” Nasca says.
 “But these results put us on track to discover molecular signatures in humans that may have the potential to serve as markers for certain types of depression.”

 It’s tempting to extrapolate this study to humans and test whether depression symptoms could be effectively treated with some multiple of a normal acetyl-L-carnitine dietary supplement dose of 500 mg at $.25 a day.
 This dietary supplement is better for depression symptoms than placebo analyzed randomized control trials and demonstrated its efficacy.

 http://www.pnas.org/content/110/12/4804.full “L-acetylcarnitine causes rapid antidepressant effects through the epigenetic induction of mGlu2 receptors”